Contributing

 # Build documentation and website

-pixi run docs-build
+pixi run -e docs docs-build

 # render the docs

-pixi run docs-render
+pixi run -e docs docs-render

 # preview the docs